Guidance on who to test for Zika virus infection and which samples to collect.

 Clinicians should consider Zika virus infection for:

-- any patient who has, or has had, a rash illness or other symptoms suggestive of Zika virus infection, that began whilst in any country with active Zika virus transmission, or within 2 weeks of leaving that country
+- any patient who has, or has had, a rash illness or other symptoms suggestive of Zika virus infection, that began whilst in any country with high or moderate risk of Zika virus transmission, or within 2 weeks of leaving that country

-- any patient presenting with typical Zika-like symptoms apparently due to sexual transmission in the UK; that is, there is no history of travel or the symptoms began more than 2 weeks after travel to a Zika-affected country, and their sexual partner (especially if male) had travelled within the last 8 weeks from a country with active Zika virus transmission.
+- any patient presenting with typical Zika-like symptoms apparently due to sexual transmission in the UK; that is, there is no history of travel or the symptoms began more than 2 weeks after travel to a Zika-affected country, and their sexual partner (especially if male) had travelled within the last 8 weeks from a country with high or moderate risk of Zika virus transmission

 When assessing patients presenting with acute symptoms, doctors should also consider other travel-associated infections in the differential diagnosis, including: